Fondass/wiki-assignment/README.md

 # wiki-assignment
-We create a wiki as part of our traineeship in software engineering
+We are creating a wiki as part of our traineeship in software engineering

 php version: 5.6